laughing-waffles/oneweektickets-app/_pages/demo-self-guided.md

     text: |
       Thank you for taking time to participate in the One Week Tickets self-exploration demo!
 Your feedback is highly valuable to us as we prepare to launch this new and innovative approach to selling event tickets.

       We are eager to tell you all about our company, our background, and the problems we are trying to solve in the modern era of online event selling and buying, but telling you too much before you take this demo would bias your feedback.
-Therefor, please run through the demo first, writing down your feedback and thoughts along the way, and then at the end, we will tell you what our goal was and you can help us understand if you think we are on the right track or not.
+Therefore, please run through the demo first, writing down your feedback and thoughts along the way, and then at the end, we will tell you what our goal was and you can help us understand if you think we are on the right track or not.
   - title: Tips for taking the demo
     text: |
       We need your feedback for how we can improve!
 Help us understand what you like and what you don't like.
 We need to know it all: the good, the bad, and the ugly.